LeoCalbi/ScreenFetch/README.md

 ## :tada: Installation

 ### With my Dotfiles

-The complete use of this module alongside others is managed by my personal [Dotfile configuration](https://github.com/LeoCalbi/dotfiles) managed with [Chezmoi](https://www.chezmoi.io/)
+The complete use of this module alongside others is managed by my personal [Dotfile configuration](https://github.com/LeoCalbi/dotfiles) managed with [Chezmoi](https://www.chezmoi.io/).

-### With git and Powershell Core
+### With git

 Execute: